ViktorMetodiev13/NFT-Collection-Stats-discord-bot/README.md

 # Other

-If you want to use the bot for other NFT sets you can do it by simply replacing the opensea api with other link.
+If you want to use the bot for other NFT set you can do it by simply replacing the link for Rubber Duck Bath Party with link for other NFT collection.